liamoconnor87/VisitGotham/README.md

 Exisiting Features
 ------------------
-All 4 pages have a fixed Navigation bar that allows you at any point to go to each page.
-They also have the same footer, consisting of a Contact Us section, links to the websites social media platforms, a Newsletter sign up feature and a links of the City's Business Partners.
+All 4 pages have a fixed navigation bar that allows you at any point to go to each page.
+They also have the same footer, consisting of a Contact Us section, links to the websites social media platforms, a Newsletter sign up feature, links to the City's Business Partners and a scroll to top feature that allows the user to pop straight back to the top of the page.
 I used the font Ubuntu through out the website, which has a simple and clean look to it.
 Each Page also has a hero (or) banner image at the top with a title.
 I wanted a consistent start to each page, but then change each way the information is presented whilst keeping it inline with the style of website.
 The color scheme of the website was is a mix of Black, Gray and White.
 Which suits the gothic feel of the City.
 I would then use accents of dark red and dark green to higlhight certain links or features.
 As well as yellow, mainly for sections to do with Batman in order to signify these sections as special interest.

-##Landing Page
+## Landing Page add link

 At the top of the landing page has a hero image which is a distant view of the Gotham City.
 This is representing the idea of space between the user and Gotham.
 As you go down the page you see Gotham's slogan - "Your origin story starts here".
 This is designed to inspire the user further to choose Gotham as a